Adoption Tax Credit Canada: What Expenses Qualify and How to Claim

 Common Mistakes to Avoid

 Missing the home study fee.
 The $536 Pre-Placement Report is a direct HSS fee for an adoption-specific assessment.
-It's clearly eligible — but many families don't realize it sits in a different bucket from social worker visits.
+It may be eligible under current CRA rules, but many families don't realize it sits in a different bucket from social worker visits.

-Forgetting travel.
-If you drove or flew to meet with your caseworker, attend an orientation session, or appear in court, keep mileage logs and boarding passes.
-These costs count.
+Forgetting travel records.
+If you drove or flew to meet with your caseworker, attend an orientation session, or appear in court, keep mileage logs and boarding passes and ask CRA whether those costs qualify.

 Assuming provincial top-ups don't apply.
 Because NWT residents file a combined federal-territorial return, it's worth confirming with a tax professional whether any territorial credit applies to your specific tax year.